omaskery/server-saver/README.md

 See the example configuration files in `examples/example-configs` and documentation below.

-### Run the server
+### Run server-saver

-Run the installed server using your newly created configuration:
+Run the installed server-saver server (server-saverd) using your newly created configuration:

 `server-saverd path/to/your/config.json`